 - In the Projects section, click Create Project.

 - In the Create Project panel, configure the following parameters.
-For other parameters, retain the default
+For other parameters, retain the default settings.
+For more information, see Create a project.

 After the project is created, you cannot change the region or migrate the project to another region.